crazyevery12/scrapy-ethereum/README.md

 # scrapy-ethereum
 Crawling Ethereum makert-pair using scrapy and selenium.
 ## Requirement:
++ Python 3.8
-Install required package with the following command: **pip intall -r requirement.txt**.
++ Install required package with the following command: **pip intall -r requirements.txt**.
 ## How to run:
 Enter this command in the terminal: **scrap crawl eth**.